Video Conference Facilities

 The instructor facilitates the course from one video conference classroom and simultaneously broadcasts the lecture and course materials to students in other video conference classrooms.
 Each instructional video conference classroom is equipped for full motion, interactive, two-way audio and video.
 Students can see and interact with the instructor and classmates at other locations at all times.
 Although the instructor will be based at one location, he or she may visit and teach from other locations throughout the semester.
-Instructional Video Conference Classrooms are located on Pensacola, Combs, NWF State College-UWF, and REEF campuses.
+Instructional Video Conference Classrooms are located in the Pensacola and Fort Walton Beach campuses.

 Several facilities are available for administrative meetings.
 Administrative meetings conducted via video conference can greatly reduce travel time and costs associated with attending meetings.
-These facilities are located on the Pensacola and NWF State College-UWF campuses and at the Bowden Building for WFHPI.
+These facilities are located in the Pensacola and Fort Walton Beach campuses, and at the Bowden Building for WFHPI.

 Orientation, Training, Operational Assistance, Facilitation, and Technical Support

 Each academic and administrative unit will identify one or more support persons who will be able to train end-users, provide reactive support, assist end users with the operation of the system, and facilitate classes, conferences, and meetings.
 Information Technology Services provides a train-the-trainer program for most systems and technical support for equipment malfunctions.
 It is the responsibility of the administrative or academic unit using the system to provide operational assistance.